Types of Insurance Cover

-All insurance premiums paid by your SMSF are tax deductible.
-In order for the SMSF to pay for Insurance Premiums, the Insurance Policy Owner must be in the name of SMSF with specified Member named as the Insured person.
-By using the SMSF Master Insurance Plan, you can be assured that Insurance will be established correctly.
-This ensures ATO compliance issues and associated penalties are eliminated and that your Insurance Policies are compliant with Super Laws.
+Insurance premiums (for policies such as life, TPD and income protection insurance) paid by your SMSF are tax deductible.
+In order for the SMSF to pay for Insurance Premiums, the Insurance Policy Owner must be in the name of SMSF with a specified Member named as the Insured person.

-Once your insurance application has been approved, the premiums will be paid from the Transaction Bank Account.
+If you choose to use the SMSF Master Insurance Plan provided by AIA through ESUPERFUND, once your insurance application has been approved, the premiums will be paid from the Transaction Bank Account.
 This allows ESUPERFUND to track the premiums being made and ensure that they are claimed in your SMSF Annual Tax Return.
-The premiums paid are fully tax deductible to the SMSF providing an effective 15% tax saving and in turn an "effective" reduction in the annual premium.
-Accordingly if your annual premium is $500 per annum, your SMSF will receive a tax deduction on this payment.
-Based on the SMSF Tax Rate this will result in a tax saving of $75 annually.
+The premiums paid are fully tax deductible to the SMSF.

-Note that Life and TPD Insurance premiums are not tax deductible in your personal name, but Income Protection Insurance is.
-The main advantage of having your Income Protection Policy in your SMSF is that the SMSF will pay the Premiums and not you, providing cash flow relief in your daily living expenses.
+Note that Life Insurance and Total & Permanent Disability Insurance premiums are not tax deductible in your personal name, but they are tax deductible if held in your SMSF.
+Income Protection Insurance is tax deductible in both your own name and in your SMSF.
+The SMSF will pay the Premiums and not you personally.

 Tax on your insurance claim